9

 7. Return to the course using the breadcrumbs menu.

-2. The course Ladder tab opens.
+2. The course Leaderboard tab opens.

 Report Generation